 Other companies may offer an online service.
 Check with your sales representative or visit their website for more details.
-If you do have access to a publisher service, follow the steps below except choose the appropriate service from the Publish To menu option.
+If you do have access to a publisher service, choose the appropriate service from the Publish To menu option.

 IMPORTANT: You will not use the ExamView Instructor Center or Learning & Test Center to administer tests published to another service.